Samsung Galaxy Camera Settings Guide

 Night Mode Tips

-• Night mode activates automatically in low light — exposure time up to 15 seconds
+• It activates automatically in low light, up to 15s

-• The 200MP sensor's pixel binning produces excellent 12MP night shots
+• Pixel binning gives the cleanest 12MP night shots

-• Night mode works on all four lenses, but main camera produces the best results
+• It works on all lenses, but the main camera is best

-• Hold the phone very still during the full exposure countdown for sharp results
+• Hold still through the full exposure countdown

 S Pen & Quick Launch

-• Double-press the power button to launch the camera instantly from any screen
+• Double-press power to launch the camera anywhere

 Galaxy S23 Ultra vs S22 Ultra